PayorCRM/help/setting-up-payments.md

 Pay by Credit card

 1. Paypal \(world wide\)
-2. Quickbooks payments \(you should already have an account with Quickbooks payments to be able to use this\)
+2. QuickBooks payments \(you should already have an account with QuickBooks payments to be able to use this\)
 3. Authorise.net
 4. JP Morgan Chase \(wepay\)